snowdrop/quickstart-spring-boot-jolokia/README.md

 # Instructions to start Spring Boot with jolokia agent

-When a Spring Boot application is deployed on Openshift using the openjdk java 1.8 S2I docker image, the jolokia agent is deployed and bootstrapped using the java -javaagent parameter when the Spring Boot application is launched.
+When a Spring Boot application is deployed on Openshift using the openjdk java 1.8 S2I docker image, the jolokia agent is deployed within the image and, when the docker container is starter, then it is instrumented by the java -javaagent parameter.

-## Locally
+The HTTPS service exposed by Jolokia allows to access using the HTTP protocol the information about the MBeans created within the JVM.

+## Run the project locally
 ```bash
 mvn clean package
 java -javaagent:jar/jolokia-jvm-1.3.7-agent.jar=config=etc/jolokia.properties -jar target/spring-boot-jolokia-1.0.0-SNAPSHOT.jar
 ```

-# Query the agent
+# Query the Jolokia Service

 ```bash
 curl -v -u jolokia:MYPASSWORD http://localhost:8778/jolokia/